Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 ### Tracing

-You can add an Application Insights Azure resource to your Azure AI Studio project.
+You can add an Application Insights Azure resource to your Azure AI Foundry project.
 See the Tracing tab in your studio.
 If one was enabled, you can get the Application Insights connection string, configure your Agents, and observe the full execution path through Azure Monitor.
 Typically, you might want to start tracing before you create an Agent.

 #### Installation